Skip to content

 Food standards premises interventions

-The Food Law Code of Practice states that each food authority should document, maintain and implement a Food Standards and Food Safety Intervention Programme for which the food authority has food law enforcement responsibility.
-Interventions should be applied in a risk-based manner so that intensive regulation is directed at food businesses that present the greatest risk to public health.
+The Food Law Code of Practice states that each Food Authority should document, maintain and implement a Food Standards and Food Safety Intervention Programme for which the Food Authority has food law enforcement responsibility.
+Interventions should be applied in a risk-based manner so that intensive Regulation is directed at food businesses that present the greatest risk to public health.

-The Service intervention programme is based partly on the National Trading Standards Board (NTSB) risk scheme and intervention frequencies indicated by the Food Law Code of Practice (as below), partly on intelligence obtained from a variety of sources and partly on sector specific surveys (surveillance) to obtain intelligence that will inform future interventions in that sector.
+The Service intervention programme is based partly on the National Trading Standards Board (NTSB) risk scheme and intervention frequencies indicated by the Food Law Code of Practice (as below), partly based on intelligence obtained from a variety of sources and partly based on sector specific surveys (surveillance) to obtain intelligence that will inform future interventions in that sector.

 Food Interventions at primary production premises are carried out mainly by suitably trained and qualified animal health officers and the majority are identified in the agriculture/animal health work plan.